-KeyWords: Network-on-Chip (NoC), data enco ding, low power, coupling switching activity.
+Network-on-Chip (NoC), data encoding, data decoding, low power, coupling switching activity.

-1. INTRODUCTION
+1. INTRODUCTION:

 Networks-on-Chip (NoCs) are infrastructures essentially composed of routers interconnected by communication channels.
 Highly scalable modular structure of Network-on-Chips (NoCs) makes a fitting replacement for system-on-chip (SoCs) in designs incorporating large number of processing cores.
 Amongst the communication resources, as technology shrinks, the power ratio between NoC links and routers increases making the links becoming more power hungry than routers.
+Several encoding schemes have been proposed to reduce power in context of bus based architectures.